DevAlves1993/OSmsJava/README.md

-# Usage
+# OSmsJava
+OSmsJava is a library allowing you to consume easily [API REST SmsApi of orange Ivory Coast (zone AMEA)](https://www.orangepartner.com/SMS-CI-API) .
 Do not use this library in production.
 It is under development.
 It will be available very soon.

-# OSmsJava
-OSmsJava is a library allowing you to consume easily [API REST SmsApi of orange Ivory Coast (zone AMEA)] (https://www.orangepartner.com/SMS-CI-API) .

 ## Usage